ABsolutelyWeb/CSCI-174-Design-and-Analysis-of-Algorithms/ASSIGNMENT 1/README.md

 ## How to run program

-To run this assignment, clone this directory, cd into it, and then type
+To run this assignment, clone this directory, cd into it, make sure Python 3 is installed, and then type

 	python main.py sample_input1.txt